-THERE’S NO doubt that the people of Ireland get annoyed with the fake Hollywood Irish accent and there’s a good reason for that: there is not one and only Irish accent, but a myriad of them.
+The people of Ireland get annoyed with the fake Hollywood Irish accent and there’s a good reason for that: There are many different Irish accents, not just one.

-In Ireland, drive 10km in any direction, and you’ll hear a different version of the English language.
-People in Tullamore sound different from the ones who live in Birr, and you only need to cross O’Connell Bridge to realise that South Dubliners are a different breed altogether.
+In county Offaly, for example, people in Tullamore sound different from the ones who live in Birr.
+And you only need to cross the Liffey via O’Connell Bridge to realize that South Dubliners and North Dubliners have a very different pronunciation, indeed.

-This guide misses a few important spots, like Donegal and The Midlands, but it’s still very accurate.
-Nobody truly understands the poor people of Kerry and the inhabitants of Cork get their fair share of slagging from the rest of the country.
+While this humorous guide misses a few important spots, like Donegal and the Midlands, the Irish accents explained are very accurate.
+Nobody truly understands the poor people of Kerry, and the inhabitants of Cork get their fair share of slagging from the rest of the country for their unique melodic pronunciation.

-Have a watch and try to remember that even when you have mastered the accents, you’ll only truly be part of the clan when you’ll pepper you conversations with idioms such as “The head on you and the price of turnips!”
+Have a watch and try to remember that even when you have mastered the accents, you’ll only truly blend in your chosen area when you’ll start peppering you conversations with Irish expressions such as “The head on you and the price of turnips.”